ESG in Focus: Steelcase Australia launches first Reconciliation Action Plan

 “At the first meeting, my first comment to the group was: ‘If you’re here to tick a box, I am not your person.
 If you’re in it for the long haul and want to make a difference, then I’m happy to walk alongside you all the way,’” Julie expressed.
 “I felt convinced that the Steelcase team wanted to make a real difference.
 The questions asked and the questions that were asked of me – I just felt that the team was in it for the long haul.”

-Learn more about how we are helping the world work better by downloading the 2022 Steelcase Impact Report.
+Learn more about how our progress designing better futures for the wellbeing of people and the planet by downloading the 2023 Steelcase Impact Report.

 In her role as a consultant and cultural conduit, Julie connected Steelcase with Indigenous community leaders and shared valuable insights, learnings and advice.
 With Julie’s guidance, Steelcase’s Reflect RAP outlines a roadmap for change with over 30 action items and timelines across four pillars: Relationships, Respect, Opportunities, and Governance.
 Actions range from building and implementing an employment strategy for Indigenous Australians to enhancing anti-discrimination efforts, participating in National Aborigines and Islanders Day Observance Committee Week (NAIDOC Week) and National Reconciliation Week, developing a strategy to diversify procurement practices, enhancing the team’s own level of cultural awareness and understanding, among other initiatives.